conan-io/docs/tutorial/creating_packages/define_package_information.rst

     └── lib
         └── libhello.a

-Then, consumers that want to link against this library will need to have some information:
+Then, consumers that want to link against this library will need some information:

-- Add the *include* folder in the Conan local cache to the locations to search for the *hello.h* file
+- The location of the *include* folder in the Conan local cache to search for the *hello.h* file.
-- We have to link agains a library named *libhello.a*
+- The name of the library file to link against it (*libhello.a* or *hello.lib*)
-- That library is in a folder named *lib* in the Conan local cache.
+- The location of the *lib* folder in the Conan local cache to search for the library file.

-Conan provides an abstraction over all this information with the :ref:`cpp_info<conan_conanfile_model_cppinfo>` attribute of the ConanFile.
+Conan provides an abstraction over all the information consumers may need in the :ref:`cpp_info<conan_conanfile_model_cppinfo>` attribute of the ConanFile.
 This attribute is set in the ``package_info()`` method.
 Let's have a look at the ``package_info()`` method of our *hello/1.0* Conan package: